 We're excited that you're considering Penn's Master of Behavioral and Decision Sciences to further pursue your professional goals.
 We're here to answer any questions you have about the program and the admissions process.

 See yourself in the Master of Behavioral and Decision Sciences

-Our program is also an entry point for students who want to pursue a PhD or enter into business, medical or law schools.
-If you are already working and want to enhance your credentials or make a career change, we welcome you to bring your expertise into the classroom and grow with your peers.
+Penn’s Master of Behavioral and Decision Sciences is designed for recent college graduates and experienced professionals looking to launch or bolster their careers in the private and nonprofit sectors.
+Our program is also an entry point for students who want to pursue a PhD or enter business, medical, or law school.
+If you are already in the workforce and want to enhance your credentials or make a career change, we welcome you to bring your expertise into the classroom and grow with your peers.

-Future consultants, educators, policy-makers, community influencers, business analysts and more are made here.
-From engaging in humanitarian work in developing nations to helping your employees make better decisions, or working with urban communities in public health—the impact of behavioral and decision sciences casts a wide net of possibility.
+Future consultants, educators, policymakers, community influencers, business analysts, and more are made here.
+From engaging in humanitarian work in developing nations, to helping your employees make better decisions, to working with urban communities in public health, the impact of behavioral and decision sciences casts a wide net of possibility.

 What we're looking for

 Our Admissions Committee takes a holistic approach to evaluating applications.
 Along with a solid academic record, our program is looking for individuals who strive to make an impact in their chosen field through behavioral and decision sciences.
-We are seeking self-starters who will use their time at Penn to pursue internships, research opportunities and academic rigor beyond the classroom.
+We are also seeking self-starters who will use their time at Penn to pursue research opportunities and academic rigor beyond the classroom.

 - A bachelor’s degree or higher from an accredited institution

 - TOEFL scores of at least 100 (iBT), 250 (CBT), or 600 (PBT) for international applicants (TOEFL scores are not required from international students who are attending or have attended English-speaking institutions or programs for their undergraduate or graduate degree)